zorg/zorg/docs/api-http.md

 For more information API configuration, see the [configuration page](configuration.md).

-For more information on available API routes, check out the [CPPP-IO](http://cppp.io/) spec that Cylon's API follows.
+For more information on available API routes, check out the [CPPP-IO](http://cppp.io/) spec that Zorg's API follows.